Access to your rented home for repairs and inspections

 If you have bad physical or mental health

-You could ask to delay a visit until you feel better.
+You could ask your landlord to wait with a visit until you feel better.

 Make it clear that you will agree a different time as soon as you are well.